kelnage/Scripts/rhBLAEO/README.md

 You must have [Tampermonkey](https://tampermonkey.net/) or [Greasemonkey](http://www.greasespot.net/) installed.
 Then click [**here**](https://github.com/revilheart/Scripts/raw/master/rhBLAEO/rhBLAEO.user.js) and you should be prompted to install the script.

+## Compatibility

+Tested and fully working in the latest version of:

+* Google Chrome
+* Mozilla Firefox
+* Opera
+* Microsoft Edge

 ## Features

 ### Settings Menu